clarabiagi/Comparing-Methods-for-Mitigating-Gender-Bias-in-Word-Embedding/README.md

 # Gender-Bias-Thesis
 Analysis of gender bias in word embedding

 The folder 5TasksGG contains code and data to perform the 5 tasks proposed by Gonen and Goldberg.
-Theese tasks measure the bias that remains after the method to debias have been applied.
+These tasks measure the bias that remains after the method to debias have been applied.

 The [source folder](../5TasksGG/source) contains the code used to perform the tasks.
 "save_embeds.ipynb" produce the vocabulary and the words vectors from an embdedding.